bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

-* Explain how the CPU provides concurrency:
+* Explain how the CPU provides concurrency or parallelism:

 * Describe assembly language and machine language: